Try JustDone

 4. Microsoft Copilot: Up-to-Date, But Needs Smoothing

-Powered by GPT-4 and integrated with web results, Bing Copilot is surprisingly helpful for learners working on current event topics.
-I asked it to explain recent trends in AI regulation, and it pulled quotes from real-time news sources.
+I've found Copilot particularly useful for research papers requiring recent citations.
+When I asked to explain recent trends in AI regulation it pulled quotes from real-time news sources.
 That’s great, except the writing style often feels robotic.
 For instance: “In 2023, AI legislation expanded in Europe with the introduction of the AI Act, aiming to regulate high-risk systems.”
 Factual, but not very engaging.
-It’s best as a research tool, less so as a writing companion unless paired with a paraphraser like JustDone.

 5. Perplexity AI: Fast and Reliable for Source-Based Summaries